melrodbos/melrodbos1.github.io/_drafts/Reading_API_Etsy.md

     * [ ] A list of products belonging to a specific category or collection? https://openapi.etsy.com/v2/listings/:listing_id
     * [ ] Details about a specific product?
 What details are provided?

     * [ ] The main and additional images for a product?
+ Image uploads can be performed using a POST request with the Content-Type: multipart/form-dataheader, following RFC1867.
+This is identical to using curl -F, except that that request needs to be signed using OAuth.

   * [ ] Is there a limit to the number of requests I can make?
 Using public (api key-based) authentication, clients are allowed 10,000 requests per 24-hour period, with a limit of 10 queries per second.